Tuesday is a big primary day. Here's what you need to know

 On Tuesday, Oregonians will nominate gubernatorial candidates and decide the fate of proposed gas taxes.
 As OPB's Dirk VanderHart reports, due to the state's closed primary system, "a plurality of the state's registered voters will have no say in those contests until the November general election."

-Gov. Tina Kotek (D) is facing primary challenges, in addition to the GOP race to decide who will be on the ballot in November.
+Democratic Gov. Tina Kotek is facing primary challenges, in addition to the GOP race to decide who will be on the ballot in November.

 Oregon resources: